apache/beam/website/www/site/content/en/documentation/sdks/python-machine-learning.md

 RunInference(KeyedModelHandler(tf_handler))
 ```

-If you are unsure if your data is keyed, you can also use the `maybe_keyed` handler.
+If you are unsure if your data is keyed, you can also use `MaybeKeyedModelHandler`.

 For more information, see [`KeyedModelHander`](https://beam.apache.org/releases/pydoc/current/apache_beam.ml.inference.base.html#apache_beam.ml.inference.base.KeyedModelHandler).